Our Curriculum

 Sciences

 We approach the sciences with an emphasis on strict and accurate observation.
 Theories are derived from thorough observation and detailed reporting.
-We will cover botany, mineralogy, physics (light, heat, sound, electricity, magnetism), and chemistry.
+We cover botany, mineralogy, physics (light, heat, sound, electricity, magnetism), chemistry, and human biology.

 Speech & writing